 If you have questions regarding this policy or our handling of your personal information, please email us at firstname.lastname@example.org.

-Our legal status under UK data protection law is that of a data controller, and in this capacity we will securely store and process your personal information which you have provided to us.
-Data controller is a legal term used in the Data Protection Act 1998 (the Act) to signify the person who controls what to do with any given personal information.
-As data controller we have registered with the Information Commissioner's Office and our registration number is ZA218199.
+Our legal status under UK data protection law is that of a “controller”, and in this capacity we will securely store and process your personal information which you have provided to us.
+Controller is a legal term used in data protection legislation to signify the person who controls what to do with any given personal information.
+As controller we have registered with the Information Commissioner’s Office and our registration number is ZA218199.

 Collection of information

-This information (and any payment information) may be collected by us or on our behalf by our third-party partners from time to time.
-You are not required to provide any of this information but, if you do not, we may not be able to provide you with the requested services.
+This information (and any payment information) may be collected by us or on our behalf by our third-party partners (such as payment services providers and other software services, including telecommunications services) from time to time.

 How is your personal information used?